 Neal Gittleman

-Celebrating his twenty-ninth season as Artistic Director of the Dayton Philharmonic Orchestra, NEAL GITTLEMAN enjoys a career and reputation of international dimensions.
-With the historic merger of the Dayton Ballet, Dayton Opera and Dayton Philharmonic Orchestra into the Dayton Performing Arts Alliance in 2012, his expanded conducting duties include frequent performances with the Ballet and Opera.
-During the current season, Mr. Gittleman leads ballet performances of Austin Jaquity’s Dracula: Bloodlines, the annual holiday production of Tchaikovsky’s The Nutcracker and the same composer’s Swan Lake, and operatic productions of Sondheim’s Sweeney Todd and Puccini’s Tosca.
+Celebrating his 30th and valedictory season as Artistic Director of the Dayton Philharmonic Orchestra, NEAL GITTLEMAN enjoys a career and reputation of international dimensions.
+With the historic merger of the Dayton Ballet, Dayton Opera and Dayton Philharmonic Orchestra into the Dayton Performing Arts Alliance in 2012, his expanded conducting duties have included frequent performances with the Ballet and Opera.
+During the current season, Mr. Gittleman leads ballet performances of the annual holiday production of Tchaikovsky’s The Nutcracker as well as Prokofiev’s Cinderella, and the Opera’s production of South Pacific.

 A native of Brooklyn, New York, Neal Gittleman graduated from Yale UniveA native of Brooklyn, New York, Neal Gittleman graduated from Yale University in 1975.
 He continued his musical studies with the eminent teachers Nadia Boulanger and Annette Dieudonné in Paris, Hugh Ross at the Manhattan School of Music and Charles Bruck at both the Pierre Monteux Domaine School and the Hartt School of Music, where he was the recipient of the Karl Böhm Fellowship.
 In 1984, he was the Second Prize Winner of Geneva's Ernest Ansermet International Conducting Competition, and, two years later, he was awarded Third Prize at the Leopold Stokowski Conducting Competition in New York City.
 In 1989, he was selected for the American Conductors Program at the American Symphony Orchestra League's annual conference in San Francisco.
 Mr. Gittleman was awarded a 2014 Governor’s Award for the Arts in Ohio.